codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Default Value", "``FALSE``"
    "Dynamic", "No"
    "Initial Version", "1.0"

+If set to true, a CRC16 checksum is computed and included into replicated messages on primary component protocol level.
+This checksum is redundant since the checksum does not take into account all protocol layers, and all messages are checksummed with stronger CRC32C algorithm when transferred between nodes.

 The excerpt below is an example of how this Galera parameter might look in the configuration file: